YzyLmc/ltl_safety/README.md

 08/23: change 'U' to 'W' for past avoidance.
 Adding Lang2LTL part for encoding.

 08/24: work on parsing predicates for mobile manipulation.
 Current supported predicates are: `{agent_at(), is_switchedon(), is_open(), is_grabbed(), is_touched(), is_in(), is_on()}`.
 Add `F` operator to task specifications.

+08/26: Working on scripts for pre-generating plans for spot.
+Working on parsing predicates and getting truth values.